directus-labs/guest-authoring/ubuntu-deploy/index.md

 sudo systemctl enable docker
 ```

-This install Docker and enable the docker service.
+This installs Docker and enables the docker service.
 To check if docker is running, run:

 ```bash